-It’s important to say ‘thank you’ at any time of year… but even more so at Christmas.
-Why not make sure your customers and employees know how much you appreciate their continued business and loyalty with a thoughtful gesture.
+It’s important to say ‘thank you’ at any time of year, but even more so at Christmas.
+This year, make sure your customers and employees know how much you appreciate their continued business and loyalty with a thoughtful gesture.

 There are a lot of ways to show your gratitude, whether with a Christmas card or a personalised gift.
-Here are some low-cost ideas to say ‘thank you’ to your customers and employees this year – you’ll build stronger business relationships, make a positive impact on others and get yourself into the Christmas spirit.
+Here are some low-cost ideas for saying ‘thank you’ to your customers and employees this year — you’ll build stronger business relationships, make a positive impact on others and get yourself into the Christmas spirit.

 - Personalised Christmas cards